 No, Paul said, “Believe in the Lord Jesus, and you shall be saved” (Acts 16:31).
 Faith was the condition of his salvation by grace.
 And notice it was faith in the Lord Jesus, indicating that he had to believe in a Jesus who is Lord.

-The Philippian jailer did believe, and his faith went right to work, as he repented, immediately washing Paul and Silas’ wounds, then served them a good meal and received baptism in obedience to Christ’s command (see Acts.
+The Philippian jailer did believe, and his faith went right to work, as he repented, immediately washing Paul and Silas’ wounds, then served them a good meal and received baptism in obedience to Christ’s command (Acts.
 16:33-34).

 What if that jailer had said to Paul, “I’m so glad to have learned that salvation is all by God’s unconditional grace.
 Wow, is it ever great to be saved!
-Now get back in your cells you prison scum and starve!
-I’m going home to eat!”?
+Now get back in your cells you prison scum!
+I’m going home to eat while you wait for some stale prison bread tomorrow morning!”?
 He would have been trusting in a grace that doesn’t exist, an unconditional grace that God has never offered.
-And that is the very thing that many professing Christians are doing.
+And that is the very thing many professing Christians are doing.
 To them, obedience is optional, because they think God’s grace is unconditional.
 Or they have mistakenly thought that believing in Jesus is nothing more than knowing about Jesus.
 They are indistinguishable from non-Christians because they actually are non-Christians, even though they think otherwise.

 God’s grace is clearly conditional.
 At the present time, for example, God is giving every living person an opportunity to repent.
 They are in a “grace period.”
 At the end of their lives, however, the grace period ends.
 Thus, God’s grace extended to them is conditional.
 They must receive salvation by faith before they die, or they will go to hell, forfeiting any future possibility of being saved.
 Does that condition of a limited period of time nullify God’s grace?
 Are sinners earning their right to continue in sin while they live?
 Or is their opportunity to continue sinning or repent due only to God’s grace?
 The answers are obvious.

 God’s grace is clearly conditional.
 He “gives grace to the humble,” Scripture declares (Jas.
 4:6; 1 Pet.
-5:5, emphasis added).
+5:5).
 Humility is a condition of receiving God’s grace.
 Salvation begins when a person humbles himself, admits his sinfulness, and cries out for God’s mercy.
 Then, and only then, does God’s grace regenerate the sinner (see Jas.
 4:6-10).

 The Intention of God’s Grace